Why choose Lehigh?

 Whether to attend graduate school, what to study, and where to go are important questions.
 You should make a careful decision and tailor your choice to your needs, goals, and interests.
 You really do have lots of options available to you, and they can seem overwhelming, but the good news is that you can probably find a program that's a good fit.
 As you look through this web site you'll see that we've got some very interesting research going on in many areas of ecology, environmental science, and geology, and we offer both the PhD. degree as well as a rigorous, thesis-based M.S.
 If that sounds good, consider joining us for your graduate work!

 Considerably more information about our programs and our research, is available on these pages.
 We strongly recommend that you have a look around and in particular contact any faculty member that seems to be doing work of interest to you: if you have questions and want to know more, we really do encourage you to email or phone any of our faculty.
 We'd love to have a chat.

 If you're a graduate of an accredited college or university, you may be considered for admission to our graduate program.
 Typically, applicants to the EES graduate program have earned science baccalaureate degrees (eg. Geological Sciences, Biological Sciences, Environmental Science, Physics or Chemistry), but we encourage students with work experience and other types of training to talk with us.

-Application for admission requires official academic transcripts, letters of recommendation from academic contacts, results from GRE general exams, and statements of research and career interests.
+Application for admission requires official academic transcripts, letters of recommendation from academic contacts, and statements of research and career interests.
 Results from a TOEFL exam is required of all applicants whose native language is not English.